peterdycus/juno-pm2/02-strategy/decision-matrix.md

 ## Recommendation

-Provide A defensible alternative to the request to increase speed and impact.
-This will help me get the right solution and manage the stakeholder.
+Provide a defensible alternative to the request that increases speed and impact, helping me identify the right solution while effectively managing stakeholder expectations.
-_____